ncatlab/nlab-content/pages/6/8/3/8/8386/content.md

 $$ first : \prod_{A:Type} A\times A \to A$$

-However, parametric polymorphism makes sense and is very useful even in languages with less rich type systems, such as [[Haskell]] and [[ML]].
+However, parametric polymorphism makes sense and is very useful even in languages with less rich type systems, such as [[Haskell]] and [[Standard ML]].

 ### Theorems for Free